Pine, Arizona, makes a refreshing trip for hiking amid the pines, natural wonders – and some great pizza. Here are the best things to do.

 The Pine Trailhead is also part of the Arizona Trail, which stretches some 1,287 kilometers from Mexico to Utah, and all across Arizona.

 I’d never heard of the Arizona Trail until we saw signs for it around Pine.
 And now I dream of crossing the diverse path that links desert, small communities, forests and canyons.

 We spend the evening wandering around Pine’s residential streets, the crackling of pine needles at our feet.
 The neighbourhood is filled with wooden cabins and a few Airbnbs.
 If you look carefully, you’ll spot some local wildlife too.

 Back to Phoenix

-We get back on the road when the sun’s still bright.
-It sets on the tall Saguaros as we cross Fountain Hills and the outskirts of the city.
-Though it was only a short daytrip, the towering pines and invigorating hikes leave me refreshed and rested.
+We get back on the road and the tall Saguaros greet us as we cross Fountain Hills into the outskirts of the city.
+Though it was a short trip, the great food and Pine’s invigorating hikes leave me refreshed.